 The standardization of soccer truly began in 1815 with the establishment of a set of rules at Eton College.

-From that point in soccer history, a lot of happened in a relatively short space of time:
+From that point in soccer history, a lot happened in a relatively short space of time:

-- In 1849 a standardized set of rules were adopted by the colleges and universities of Briton.
+- In 1849, a standardized set of rules was adopted by the colleges and universities of Britain.
 These rules are known as the Cambridge Rules.